 For many of Sovereign Community School’s staff, that history is a powerful motivator.
 Teacher Kendra Wilson-Clements is Choctaw, and she says her grandfather was taken from his family in the early 1900s.

 “He attended what was called then the Goodland Indian Orphanage in southeast Oklahoma for about 10 years,” Wilson-Clements said.

 Her grandfather rarely spoke about his experience, but Wilson-Clements witnessed the effects.
 He lost much of his native language and struggled with alcoholism and depression as an adult.

 “I feel his presence more and more since I have stepped into Sovereign,“ Wilson-Clements said.
 “It is honoring to my grandfather to educate our kids in the way that they deserve to be educated.”

 The boarding school era is over, but Gover argues public education still isn’t designed with Indigenous people in mind.

-At Sovereign Community School, Native culture and history will be woven into everything, from how it looks to the curriculum.
+At Sovereign Community School, Native cultures and histories will be woven into everything, from how it looks to the curriculum.